Why Are Latinas Turning to Fertility Tourism for IVF? Costs, Options & Best Countries

 What are the options available to overcome these obstacles?
 Latin America is shown as an affordable alternative, where some clinics offer fertilization cycles at up to a quarter of the cost from the United States.
 Medical tourism, particularly fertility tourism, benefits, among other things, from the depreciation of the currency of these countries in relation to the U.S. dollar.

-Costs of Fertility Treatments in Mexico
+Affordability for Latinas Seeking Fertility Treatments Exists in Mexico

 Mexico has earned a good reputation in recent years thanks to the various fertility treatment options offered in its fertility clinics.
 The agency Infertility Aide, which connects doctors with patients around the world, points out that IVF in this country can cost up to 70% less than in the U.S., starting at about $4,500.